 As a result of the collision, the ship's Wheelhouse / Bridge was sheared off and the vessel became inoperable.

-All the 192 passengers were disembarked and the cruise was cancelled.
-Some passengers were bused to Passau, and some transferred to the fleetmate Arosa Bella.
-The boat underwent dock repairs in Linz Austria, and resumed service on August 25.
+All the 192 passengers were disembarked and the cruise was canceled.
+Some passengers were bused to Passau, and some transferred to the fleet mate Arosa Bella.
+The boat underwent dock repairs in Linz Austria and resumed service on August 25.

 Damages to the Arosa Mia boat was estimated at EUR 150,000.
 Two of the next scheduled itineraries were canceled.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).